wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 [7]: https://github.com/elix/elix/pull/109#issuecomment-575589440

 ## Why "TypeScript for JavaScript"?
-This allows me to type lint my code optionally, so if (for whatever reason) I don't want type safety, I don't have to worry about it.
-With pure TypeScript (.ts files) it is not so easy to opt out (afaik) and not useable in the browser without preprocessing.
+This allows me to type lint my code optionally.
+If (for whatever reason) I don't want type safety, I don't have to worry about it.
+With pure TypeScript (.ts files) it is not so easy to opt out (afaik) and .ts files are not useable in the browser without preprocessing.

-Why should I do it at all, when you make it optional for JS files?
+Why should I do it at all, when it is optional?
-Any linter you use  it optional too, you discipline and interest is required.
+Any linter is optional too.
+Discipline and interest are required.
 Here are a couple of reasons why I think it is valueable:
-* when types get complex, I want a tool to point out mistakes
+* When types get complex, I want a tool to point out mistakes.
-* when the domain language forms, I want to name things coherently
+* When the domain language forms, I want to name things coherently.
-* when the team grows, types are more expressive
+* When the team grows, types are more expressive
-* [exhaustivness checks][3] create safety and prevent bugs
+* [exhaustivness checks][3] create safety and prevent bugs.
-* typing makes me think about the architecture (even if I type the code afterwards)
+* Typing makes me think about the architecture, even if I type the code afterwards.

 ## How to start with TypeScript for a JavaScript Project